NiekD/pilight-addons/functions/LOOKUP.md

                         "state": "off"
                 },
 ```
-We want to show the state of mylamp translated into our own language in mylabel.
+We wish to show the state of mylamp translated into our own language in mylabel.
-Of course we could create separate rules for different states to achieve that, but using LOOKUP, it can be done in one rule:
+Of course we could create separate rules for different states to achieve that, but using LOOKUP, it can simply be done in one rule:
 ```
 "IF mylamp.state IS on OR mylamp.state IS off THEN label DEVICE mylabel TO LOOKUP(on=aan&off=uit, mylamp.state)";
 ```